Dan Gilroy

 Daniel Christopher Gilroy (born June 24, 1959) is an American screenwriter and film director.
 He is best known for writing and directing Nightcrawler (2014), for which he won Best Screenplay at the 30th Independent Spirit Awards, and was nominated for Best Original Screenplay at the 87th Academy Awards.
 His other screenwriting credits include Freejack (1992), Two for the Money (2005), The Fall (2006), Real Steel (2011), and The Bourne Legacy (2012)—the last in collaboration with his brother Tony Gilroy.
 His wife, Rene Russo, has also been his frequent collaborator since the two met in 1992 and married later that year.
 (Note: Rene Russo appeared in Freejack, Two for the Money, Nightcrawler, and Velvet Buzzsaw—all films that Gilroy has written.)
 He wrote six episodes over two seasons of the drama series Andor (2022–2025), and for his work on the second season he won the Primetime Emmy Award for Outstanding Writing For A Drama Series.

-Early life and education
+Early life

 Dan Gilroy was born on June 24, 1959, in Santa Monica, California.
 He is the son of Pulitzer Prize-winning playwright Frank D. Gilroy, and sculptor and writer Ruth Dorothy Gaydos.
 His brother, Tony, is a screenwriter and director, and his fraternal twin brother, John, is a film editor.
 Dan Gilroy remembered that as a boy, seeing his father work and write at home full-time simplified the intricacies of becoming a writer.